duleorlovic/blog/_posts/2018-12-01-nested-habtm-forms-for-associations-in-rails.md

 for specific form inputs to ask, you can use fieldset and disable those which are not necessary.

-Single line oneliner form is using button_to with params: label, url, form class
+Single line oneliner form in one line is using button_to with params: label, url, form class

 ```
 <%= button_to t('notify'), notify_device_path(device), class: 'btn btn-sm btn-secondary', title: t('send_notification_to_this_device'), form_class: 'd-inline' %>
 ```
+Default is using POST, but you can change and add params